Free 50/50 Partnership Agreement Template

 Fill forms in a few steps

-Save, print, & download
+Save, print & download

 Done in 5 minutes

-What Is a 50/50 Partnership Agreement
+Understanding a 50/50 Partnership Agreement

 A 50/50 Partnership Agreement is a legal contract between two individuals who decide to go into business together.

-Profits
+- Profits

-Responsibilities
+- Responsibilities

-Decision-making power
+- Decision-making power

-It should specifically state each partner’s responsibilities in the business and who makes certain choices when circumstances arise such as the need to hire or fire an employee or making a sale.
+It should specifically state each partner’s responsibilities in the business and who makes certain choices when circumstances arise, such as the need to hire or fire an employee or making a sale.

 Unlike other Partnership Agreements, a 50/50 Agreement will almost always be limited to only two parties.